Capistrano Valley High School: Facilities

 Arrangement of Outside Buildings: In addition to the main building, a two-story brick building was built in 2006 called the "M Building".
 It replaced sixteen older portable classrooms.
 The M Building has social science classrooms, four state of the art science rooms, and math classrooms.
+Next to the M building and towards the main school building, there is a large, well maintained theater for performing arts (built in 2013).
 Off the upper level "senior parking lot" are 20 portable classrooms.
 These rooms are primarily English classrooms, but there is a mix of math, science, and ROP classes as well.

 There are two gyms, the "large gym" and "small gym", that were newly remodeled in 2006.
 Capistrano Valley has 180, 768 sqft in permanent buildings and 19, 680 sqft in relocatable buildings.
 There are 200, 448 sqft of buildings on the entire campus.
 Capistrano Valley has the least amount of square footage in portable buildings of the district high schools, and also the least amount of total square footage (though this school has the lowest enrollment in the district).

 CVHS also boasts one of the largest high school swimming pools at 50 meters long.
 There are three soccer fields, six tennis courts, two softball fields, two baseball fields and a turf football field and track in the stadium.